phucvu-nyu/bst236/docs/chapter_algorithms/dynamic_programming.md

 Generally speaking, if a problem contains overlapping subproblems, optimal substructure, and exhibits no aftereffects, it is usually suitable for dynamic programming solutions.
 However, it is often difficult to directly extract these characteristics from the problem description.
 Therefore, we usually relax the conditions and **first observe whether the problem is suitable for resolution using backtracking (exhaustive search)**.

-**Problems suitable for backtracking usually fit the "decision tree model"**, which can be described using a tree structure, where each node represents a decision, and each path represents a sequence of decisions.
+**Problems suitable for backtracking usually fit the "decision tree model"**, which can be described using a tree structure, where each node represents an action, and each path represents a sequence of actions.

-In other words, if the problem contains explicit decision concepts, and the solution is produced through a series of decisions, then it fits the decision tree model and can usually be solved using backtracking.
+In other words, if the problem contains explicit action concepts, and the solution is produced through a series of actions, then it fits the action tree model and can usually be solved using backtracking.

 On this basis, there are some "bonus points" for determining dynamic programming problems.